Floydlang/floyd/docs/floyd_reference.md

 Everything between // and newline is a comment:

-	//	This is an end-of line comment a = "hello"; //	This is an end of line comment.
+	//	This is an end-of line comment let a = "hello"; //	This is an end of line comment.